How to Manage Microsoft Licensing in Certero

 3. Named Users are typically managed using Static Groups.
 For Microsoft 365 subscriptions, maintain group membership by importing from M365 exports (matching on email address).

-4. If you have the Certero Microsoft 365 module, there is no need to manage M365 subscriptions here.
+4. If you have the CerteroX SaaS Management — Microsoft 365 connector, there is no need to manage M365 subscriptions here.

-You can add a new category row (for a category and version you have no entitlements for yet) to track a license deficit before purchasing.
+You can add a new category row (for a category and version you have no entitlements for yet) to track a licence deficit before purchasing.
 Add the category, then configure requirements using Set Criteria.

 6. Manage Software compliance